 An infill horizonal development is planned for Chaveroo and Milnesand using the latest drilling and completion techniques.
 The 6-year program is planned to commence mid-2017.

-The Company holds a 100% Working Interest (WI) and an average 80% Net Revenue Interest (NRI) in approximately 23,000 acres in the two fields.
+The Company holds a 100% Working Interest (WI) and an average 80% Net Revenue Interest (NRI) in over 23,000 acres in the two fields.
 Both fields produce from the resource rich San Andres formation.